What is DVR?

 - Job seeking skills

-- Assistance with getting a job in your chosen field
+- Assistance with getting a job in their chosen field

 How Can Students Get Started

-Our services are geared towards helping students develop and apply all of the skills needed to successfully enter into and maintain employment after exiting secondary and/or post-secondary education.
-We value and welcome your support and advocacy to assist your students with getting started with our programs and invite you to assist students with completing the below steps to get started.
+Our services are geared towards helping students develop and apply all of the skills needed to successfully enter into and maintain employment after exiting secondary and/or postsecondary education.
+We value and welcome your support and advocacy to assist your students with getting started with our programs and invite you to assist students with completing the steps below.

 Our specially trained DVR staff will reach out directly to the student to schedule the first appointment.